xdg_wm_base

 window geometry height

-Configure the popup surface
+configure the popup surface

 This event asks the popup surface to configure itself given the configuration.
 The configured state should not be applied immediately.
 See xdg_surface.configure for details.